Catholic Family Center

 Industry:Health, State / Municipal

 Originally a 2-story manor house with wings to the north and south, Hannick Hall is being used as an intensive residential drug rehabilitation facility for women and their children.
-Although somewhat suitable to the purpose, the age of the home, maintenance difficulties and the layout under performs for the task at hand.
-The project includes both the renovation of the entire building and 2,575 SF of additions to better accommodate the needs of staff and residents.
+The project included both the renovation of the entire 26,000 SF building and 2,575 SF of additions to better accommodate the needs of staff and residents.

 Renovations included the full demolition of interior rooms, fixtures and finishes down to the existing structure to allow for an entirely new, more accommodating layout.
 The main addition provides four added bedrooms, three offices, a new elevator and a variety of gathering areas for residents.